School attendance guidance

 It would be useful for schools to familiarise themselves with the requirements for recording attendance, including the statutory need to educate pupils for at least 380 sessions.

 The Local Authority has the power to prosecute parents who fail to secure their child's regular attendance at school.
-Schools can complete a:
+Schools can, in some circumstances, request that the Local Authority issue a Penalty Notice where parents have failed to secure regular attendance at school.

 Information for parents